thosgood/this-weeks-finds/markdown/101-151/week105.md

 The idea here is that as the dimension of space goes up, you go around the clock.
-One nice thing about the clock is that it has a reflection symmetry about the axis from 3 o\'clock to 7 o\'clock.
+One nice thing about the clock is that it has a reflection symmetry about the axis from 3 o'clock to 7 o'clock.
 To use the clock, you need to know that the dimension of the Clifford algebra doubles each time you go up a dimension.
 This lets you figure out, for example, that the Clifford algebra in 4 dimensions is not really H, but H(2), since the latter has dimension 16 = 2^4^.

-Now let\'s completely change the subject and talk about rotations in infinite-dimensional space!
-What\'s a rotation in infinite-dimensional space like?
-Well, let\'s start from the bottom and work our way up.
-You can\'t really rotate in 0-dimensional space.
-In 1-dimensional space you can\'t really rotate, you can only *reflect* things\... but we will count reflections together with rotations, and say that the operations of multiplying by 1 or -1 count as \"rotations\" in 1-dimensional space.
+Now let's completely change the subject and talk about rotations in infinite-dimensional space!
+What's a rotation in infinite-dimensional space like?
+Well, let's start from the bottom and work our way up.
+You can't really rotate in 0-dimensional space.
+In 1-dimensional space you can't really rotate, you can only *reflect* things\... but we will count reflections together with rotations, and say that the operations of multiplying by 1 or -1 count as "rotations" in 1-dimensional space.
 In 2-dimensional space we describe rotations by 2x2 matrices like

     cos t     -sin t
     sin t      cos t

-and since we\'re generously including reflections, also matrices like
+and since we're generously including reflections, also matrices like

     cos t      sin t
     sin t     -cos t